Monthly Archives: July 2011

 A truck driver was pumping fuel into his tractor trailer rig yesterday at Benton, NY, when the passenger side caught fire.
 He suffered severe burns to his head, face, neck, chest and arms.
 The news story caught my eye for these reasons:

-He was flown to Strong Memorial Hospital at Rochester, NY.
-While I am in … Continue Reading
+• He was flown to Strong Memorial Hospital at Rochester, NY.
+While I am in Atlanta, my daughter attends the Rochester Institute of Technology and has been treated at Strong Memorial.

 Douglas County, Georgia, where I graduated from high school and returned for a few years as a young lawyer, is known as a very conservative venue.
 However, Douglas Countians do not lack the ability to do the right thing when the facts call for it.